 To get to Aztec Ruins from Farmington take Highway 516 northeast into the city of Aztec.
 1/4 mile past Lightplant Road turn left onto Ruins Road.
 Follow Ruins Road 1/2 mile to the monument.
 From Bloomfield follow Highway 550 north into the City of Aztec, turn left at the “T” intersection onto Highway 516, drive 3/4 mile, and then turn right immediately after crossing the river onto Ruins Road.
 Follow Ruins Road 1/2 mile to the monument.

 While almost all of the Aztec area arches are quite small, several are very photogenic.
 My favorites are Cox Canyon Arch, also known as Anasazi Arch, and Rooftop Arch, also known as Little Delicate Arch.
-I have never been to Rooftop but it is high on my list for a future trip.
-A great image of Rooftop by Isabel Synnatschke can be found here.
 The map below shows the location of several other photogenic arches in the area.
 All of these arches are off the beaten path and you will probably have them to yourself.
 The arches are predominately on the sides or tops of cliffs and close-up shots may not be possible.
 If you do attempt to hike or climb to the arches pay close attention to your route as there are several reports of hikers having difficulty getting back to their car after visiting these arches.
 A GPS will be helpful both for retracing your route, and for navigating back-country oil well access roads.

 The hike to Cox Canyon Arch, while short (less than .5 miles), has two short scrambles.
 Some people will have trouble with these.
 Going with a friend who can lend a hand over these sections is helpful.
 As mentioned above, be sure to keep track of your route, especially if you are staying a bit past sunset.
 There is just one route back to your car!
 The trail to the arch is lightly cairned but gets little use and is hard to follow.
 I've shown my track to the arch on the map below, keep in mind that the track is only accurate to 20 feet or so, as is your GPS.
 If you reach a spot that looks difficult to climb and don't see a cairn nearby, you have probably lost the trail.
 You need to find it before proceeding.